darikmohammed/world-football-summit/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Capstone Project

-> Description the project.
+> Online website for a conference using design guidelines provided by Microverse.

 ## Built With

-- Major languages
+- HTML5
-- Frameworks
+- CSS3
-- Technologies used
+- JAVASCRIPT ES6

 ## Live Demo (if available)